• Skip to primary navigation

 Description

 This meaty, mushroomy pasta hits just the right spot and is perfect for a quick weeknight dinner or simmered a little longer for a weekend dinner party!
 This no-fuss pasta recipe is so versatile that it can be eaten with tagliatelle, pappardelle, fettuccini, spaghetti, or even gnocchi.
-Heck, we've even been known to use it as a pizza "sauce" in a pinch and it's excellent!
+We've even used it as a pizza "sauce" in a pinch, and it's excellent!
 MealPrep it and freeze in portions for even easier, healthy weeknight meals ready in minutes.

 Ingredients